 So Jimmy Kimmel did another bit about gluten a few nights ago.
-If you can’t see the video above, you can check it out here.
+You can check it out here.

 I promise…this is not going to be a Kimmel-bashing post.
 I’m taking a different approach this time around.
 You may even say a more mature approach.
 Well…maybe mature is pushing it 😉